sreelathakoye/cf-spring-service-broker-mongodb/README.md

 cloudfoundry-service-broker
 ===========================

-Spring MVC framework app for V2 CloudFoundry service brokers
+Spring MVC based REST application for V2 CloudFoundry service brokers based on a suggestion by Steven Greenberg at https://github.com/cloudfoundry-community/spring-service-broker.

+The enhancements are:

+- Migration to the latest Spring Framework 4.0.1
+- Added default services

 # Overview